-Step 1: Once you have filed your application with AAM and submitted your initial deposit, your marketing manager confirms that AAM has received both items.
-Your marketing manager is also your contact for signing up for additional AAM services.
+Step 1: Once you have filed your application with AAM and submitted your initial deposit, your Client Solutions manager confirms that AAM has received both items.
+Your Client Solutions manager is also your contact for signing up for additional AAM services.

 Step 2: Our accounting department credits your new AAM account with your initial audit deposit.
 As a reminder, the deposit is not an application fee, but rather an estimate of the actual cost of conducting the initial audit.
 Accounting can also answer questions about your account balance, charge or credit transactions, invoices and anticipated charges.

-Step 3: A copy of your application is forwarded to your publisher relations manager.
-Your publisher relations manager can also assist with day-to-day inquiries about AAM rules, guidelines and reports.
+Step 3: A copy of your application is forwarded to your Client Solutions manager.
+Your Client Solutions manager can also assist with day-to-day inquiries about AAM rules, guidelines and reports.

-Step 4: Your publisher relations manager sends a letter regarding the publicity rules governing your application status, reviews your application and contacts you to discuss:
+Step 4: Your Client Solutions manager sends a letter regarding the publicity rules governing your application status, reviews your application and contacts you to discuss: